Vladimir Vysotsky (admiral): Career

 Vysotsky was born in Komarno, Lviv Oblast, Ukrainian SSR.
 He joined the Navy and graduated from the P.S.
 Nakhimov Black Sea Higher Naval School in Sevastopol in 1976.
 He was posted to the Russian Pacific Fleet where he served aboard patrol ships, frigates and the Sverdlov-class cruiser Admiral Senyavin.
-In 1982 Vysotsky completed the Advanced Officers Courses and was made Executive Officer of the aircraft carrier Minsk.
+In 1982 Vysotsky completed the Higher Special Officer Classes of the Navy and was made Executive Officer of the aircraft carrier Minsk.

 In 1990 Vysotsky was a Gold Medal graduate of the N. G. Kuznetsov Naval Academy and posted as commanding officer of the aircraft carrier Minsk.
 Subsequently, he commanded a squadron of Pacific Fleet missile ships.
 In 1999 he was a Gold Medal graduate of the General Staff Academy and appointed Chief of Staff and then Commander of the Russian Northern Fleet combined forces surface flotilla.
 In 2004 he was appointed Chief of Staff of the Baltic Fleet.
 In 2005 he was appointed Commander of the Northern Fleet and in 2007 Commander-in-Chief of the Russian Navy.
 In May 2012 he was succeeded as Commander-in-Chief by Admiral Viktor Chirkov.

 Vysotsky was married with two children.

+Vysotsky died of heart failure on 5 February 2021, at the age of 66.
+He was buried with military honours in the Troyekurovskoye Cemetery on 8 February 2021.